Introducing Our Yarning by Library For All

 Our Yarning can be accessed on Library For All’s offline, off-grid Spark Kits, equipped with 40 tablets and loaded with the library as well as Library For All’s independent literacy and numeracy learning program Elevate, teacher dashboards and the backend needed to ensure a safe, secure environment for children.

-Yarning is a term used for having a chat, or sitting around chewing the fat – this name captures our vision for communities to thrive by sharing stories to grow in literacy.
+Yarning is a term used for having a chat and sharing stories around the campfire – this name captures our vision for communities to thrive by sharing stories to grow in literacy.

 Aboriginal people are the oldest surviving culture on earth and have handed down history, lore, culture and life experiences through stories since time immemorial.
 Children are raised hearing stories of survival, humour and lessons of life.
 The gift of story is a powerful and bonding way of ensuring children learn about the world in which they live – and gain the literacy they need to learn and thrive as they grow older.